4-H Youth Development

 There are a wide variety of opportunities that await you.
 From community service activities, after-school programs, competitions, livestock shows, and even camps and conferences, you will have extraordinary opportunities to grow and develop as a leader.
 Learn about topics that interest you from electronics and computer programming to horses and livestock.
 You can be as involved as you would like to be.
 Staff at the N.C.
 Cooperative Extension of Stanly County office along with your club leaders are available to point you in the direction you choose.

 Check out our Stanly County 4-H clubs page and see if any of them interest you.
-Please contact the 4-H agent, Michaela Vick, for the contact information for the specific club you are interested in.
+Please contact the 4-H agent, Mandy Smith-Thompson, for the contact information for the specific club you are interested in.
 If you don’t feel a connection with a club, you can work on your own individual project through 4-H and still participate in all the great opportunities we have available.
 Starting a new 4-H club is an option as well, and our staff will be glad to walk you through that process if you are interested.

 Check out our Frequently Asked Questions Guide for more information about Stanly County 4-H.